-These are the guidelines for the grammar, preferred word choices, and the list of terms to capitalize when writing Kyma documentation.
-The goal of these guidelines is to have all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.
+When writing Kyma documentation, refer to the following guidelines for grammar, capitalization, and preferred word choices.
+These guidelines help ensure that all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.

 These are the generally accepted grammar rules for writing Kyma documentation.

 Use active voice whenever possible.
 Active voice is clear, concise, and it avoids misinterpretation.
 It is also easier for non-native speakers to understand.
 Passive voice is indirect, uses more words, and can be misleading because it reverses the logical order of events.

 ✅ The endpoint path includes your service name.